vorant94/homelab/README.md

 ## Setup Containers (WIP)

 1. `scp` the `docker` dir to RPi to get all the env and cert files
-2. update `docker/pihole/pihole/custom.list` with content from `push-sources.yml` "Push Pihole DNS records" task
+2. Update `docker/pihole/pihole/custom.list` with content from `push-sources.yml` "Push Pihole DNS records" task
+3. Run all the services

+## Setup router

+1. Set persistent IP address to RPi
+2. Add RPi as custom DNS (Asus RT-AX55 has out-of-the-box support for it in it's settings)

 # Add cert of client